Criminal Defense Lawyers in Westminster, MD

 We have experience handling bail reviews, criminal jury trials, bench trials, plea hearings, sentencing hearings, and post-conviction matters, both at the District and Circuit Court levels, in Carroll County, Baltimore County, Howard County, Frederick County, Harford County, and Baltimore City.
-Our firm provides representation in all areas of criminal law, from misdemeanors, such as minor theft charges, drug possession, and 2nd-degree assault, to felonies, such as 1st degree assault, robbery, burglary, drug distribution, use of a weapon with intent to injure, use of a firearm in the commission of a crime of violence and other serious firearms charges.
-Each case is unique, and we make it our priority to ensure that we give each case the close attention that it deserves.
+Our firm provides representation in all areas of criminal law including misdemeanors like minor theft charges, drug possession, and 2nd-degree assault to felonies like robbery, drug distribution, 1st-degree assault, and use of a weapon during a crime of violence.
+Whether you need a Howard County criminal defense attorney or a Baltimore County criminal defense attorney, you can count on our law firm for representation.

 Criminal charges can be daunting, and it is essential to treat them seriously.
 Do not delay in contacting an attorney to represent you and protect your rights.
 During your free initial consultation, we listen to the details surrounding your case and help you to explore your legal options.
 We understand the long-term ramifications that a criminal record can have on our clients’ livelihoods, and the impact it can have on their family, children, loved ones, and job.
 We are knowledgeable, tenacious, and diligent, and determined to achieve the best outcome for you.
 Contact us today to discuss your case.